Skip to main content

 info

 Currently, we support SMS and AUTHY as possible authentication channels.
-More authentication channels will be added in the future.
+More authentication channels are planned for the future.

-You can start an SCA challenge via SMS by requesting the One Time Password API endpoint.
-A text message containing a OTP code will be sent to the logged-in end-users' registered mobile phone.
+You can start an SCASCA Strong Customer Authentication - a two-factor authentication solution required by PSD2 regulations for when end-users are accessing their payment account sensitive information or initiating transactions.
+SCA requires at least two of the following: something you know (password), something you have (device), or something you are (biometrics). challenge via SMS by requesting the One Time Password API endpoint.
+A text message containing an OTP code is sent to the logged-in end-user's registered mobile phone.

 Complete the Challenge

-If SMS was the selected channel, then you must build a page in your application where the user can enter the verification code that they received in the text message which you will need to submit to via the challenge verify API.
+If SMS was the selected channel, you must build a page in your application where the user can enter the verification code they received in the text message, then submit it via the challenge verify API.

 Remove Beneficiaries